TakashiNinjouji/sbom-generate-on-colab/README.md

-# SBOM creation in Colab
+# SBOM Playground
-A jupyter notebook to try creating SBOM in Google Colaboratory
+A jupyter notebook to try SBOM in Google Colaboratory